-- Some victims do not see themselves as victims, and are often reluctant to come forward and testify; - Authorities, including law enforcement, labour inspectors, judges and immigration officials, lack the capacity to address the issue; - Lack of evidence to prove that recruiters or recruitment agencies were involved in trafficking in persons.
+- · Some victims do not see themselves as victims, and are often reluctant to come forward and testify; - Authorities, including law enforcement, labour inspectors, judges and immigration officials, lack the capacity to identify victims of trafficking in persons; - Lack of evidence to prove that recruiters or recruitment agencies were involved in trafficking in persons.
 For example, there is often a "word against word" situation, or it may be difficult to prove that the recruitment fees charged were unreasonable; - Trafficking in persons is a complex crime, often involving organized crime structures that operate across international borders.